datamachines/cuda_tensorflow_opencv/README.md

 ### 10.0_1.13.1_4.0.1

-`Dockerfile`  using `FROM tensorflow/tensorflow:1.13.1-gpu-py3-jupyter` For more information, see https://github.com/tensorflow/tensorflow/releases/tag/v1.13.1 and https://github.com/tensorflow/tensorflow/tree/master/tensorflow/tools/docker, knowing that `TensorFlow GPU binaries are now built against CUDA 10 and TensorRT 5.0`.
+`Dockerfile`  using `FROM tensorflow/tensorflow:1.13.1-gpu-py3` For more information, see https://github.com/tensorflow/tensorflow/releases/tag/v1.13.1 and https://github.com/tensorflow/tensorflow/tree/master/tensorflow/tools/docker, knowing that `TensorFlow GPU binaries are now built against CUDA 10 and TensorRT 5.0`.
 Recommended reading on Tensorflow Docker GPU at https://www.tensorflow.org/install/docker#gpu_support

-The TensorFlow Docker image is from a Ubuntu 16.04 (`lsb_release -a` shows `Ubuntu 16.04.5 LTS`) and has CUDA 10.0 libraries available (`dpkg -l | grep cuda`).
+The TensorFlow Docker image is from a Ubuntu 16.04 (use `lsb_release -a`) and has CUDA 10.0 libraries available (`dpkg -l | grep cuda`).
 For more details, see https://gitlab.com/nvidia/cuda/blob/ubuntu16.04/10.0/runtime/cudnn7/Dockerfile

-A `runDocker.sh` script is present in the directory to test the built image; it will set up the X11 passthrough and give the use a prompt, as well as mount the calling directory as `/dmc`.The user can test X11 is functional by using a simple X command such as `xlogo` from the command line.

 ### 9.0_1.12.0_4.0.1